Strobe Edge

 Strobe Edge (ストロボ・エッジ, Sutorobo Ejji) is a Japanese manga series written and illustrated by Io Sakisaka.
 It began serialization in 2007 in the shōjo manga magazine Bessatsu Margaret and ended in 2010.
 The chapters are collected and bound in tankōbon format by Shueisha under the Margaret Comics label.
 The manga is licensed in North America by Viz Media with its first volume released in November 2012.
-A live-action film adaptation had its theatrical release on March 14, 2015.
+A live-action film adaptation had its theatrical release on March 14, 2015, and a live-action series adaptation was scheduled to premiere on October 31, 2025.